biostats-dev/ggsurveillance/README.md

 <!-- badges: end -->

 **ggsurveillance** is an R package with helpful tools and ggplot extensions for epidemiology, especially infectious disease surveillance and outbreak investigation.
 All functions provide tidy functional interfaces for easy integration with the tidyverse.
-For documentation and vignettes see: [ggsurveillance.biostats.dev](ggsurveillance.biostats.dev)
+For documentation and vignettes see: <a href="https://ggsurveillance.biostats.dev" target="_blank">ggsurveillance.biostats.dev</a>

 This packages provides:

 -   `geom_epicurve()` : A ggplot geom for plotting epicurves, includes date aggregation

-    -   including `scale_y|x_cases_5er()` for better (case) count axis breaks and positioning.
+    -   including `scale_y_cases_5er()` for better (case) count axis breaks and positioning.

--   `align_dates_sesonal()` : Align surveillance data for seasonal plots (e.g. flu season).
+-   `align_dates_seasonal()` : Align surveillance data for seasonal plots (e.g. flu season).

 -   `create_agegroups()`: Create reproducible age groups with highly customizable labels.